jdbctemplatemapper/jdbctemplatemapper/readme.md

   // JdbcTemplateMapper needs to get database metadata to generate the SQL statements.
   // Databases may differ on what criteria is needed to retrieve this information.
 JdbcTemplateMapper
   // has multiple constructors so use the appropriate one.
 For example if you are using oracle and tables
   // are not aliased the SQL will need schemaName.tableName to access the table.
-In a case like this
+In this case
   // use the constructor new JdbcTemplateMapper(jdbcTemplate, schemaName);
 }

   ```